causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask130_Spring2025_Enterprise-Scale_Bitcoin_Data_Knowledge_Graph_with_LlamaIndex/llamaindex.example.md

 **Design Decisions:**
 - **Query Routing Logic**: The MasterAgent analyzes query intent to determine the most appropriate specialized agent, using explicit domain knowledge of each agent's capabilities.
-- **Function Registry**: Each slave agent has a registry of specialized functions it can invoke based on query intent.
+- **Specialized Tools**: Each slave agent has a registry of specialized function tools it can invoke based on query intent.
-- **Confidence-Based Delegation**: Queries are routed based on both topic match and confidence levels.

 ### Agent Specialization